ligolang/ligo/gitlab-pages/docs/testing/mutation-testing.md

 ## Returning multiple mutations

-In the previous examples, the functions `Test.Next.Mutation.func` and `Test.Next.Mutation.contract` return an option that contains either None or Some with a single mutation that passes the tests.
-To speed up the process of eliminating mutations, you can use the `Test.Next.Mutation.All.func` and `Test.Next.Mutation.All.contract` functions to get every mutation that passes the tests.
+In the previous examples, the functions `Test.Mutation.func` and `Test.Mutation.contract` return an option that contains either None or Some with a single mutation that passes the tests.
+To speed up the process of eliminating mutations, you can use the `Test.Mutation.All.func` and `Test.Mutation.All.contract` functions to get every mutation that passes the tests.
 These functions return a list of mutations instead of an option.

 This example gets every mutation that passes the tests for the `twice` function: